green-code-initiative/ecoCode-javascript/eslint-plugin/README.md

 An ESLint plugin which provides JavaScript and TypeScript rules of the ecoCode project.

-👉 See [ecoCode-linter README](https://github.com/green-code-initiative/ecoCode-linter#readme) to have more information.
+👉 See [ecoCode-javascript README](../README.md) to have more information.

 > ⚠️ This plugin is in a very early stage and need improvements.
 Any contribution will be appreciated.